 Austin’s Southwest Submarket has become a top choice for companies looking to leave downtown, as well as those hoping to capitalize on the views and scenery offered by the Texas Hill Country.
 Due to its desirability, the southwest has been experiencing fairly low vacancy rates for some time.

 Currently, the vacancy rate in the Southwest submarket is roughly 6%.
-Of the competitive set’s 8,379,781 sf, this amounts to 502,783 sf of available space.

 What This Means for Tenants